 Dual-degree program with Hong Kong Baptist University

 Students at Ursinus College and Hong Kong Baptist University may complete a four-year program of study, upon completion of which they will receive bachelor’s degrees from both institutions.
 In this program, students spend their first three semesters at their home institution, the following four semesters at the partner institution, and the final semester at their home institution.
 Summer coursework and internships are required to complete the program in four years.
-Students receive a Bachelor of Arts degree in Applied Economics from Ursinus and a Bachelor of Business Administration degree from Hong Kong Baptist.
+Students receive a Bachelor of Arts degree in Economics from Ursinus and a Bachelor of Business Administration degree from Hong Kong Baptist.

 In addition, for Ursinus students who are interested in a lengthy exposure to Hong Kong without the four-semester commitment of the dual-degree program, there is an option to spend one year studying at Hong Kong Baptist University as part of an Ursinus bachelor’s degree program.
 For more details about both the dual-degree and intensive-study programs, please visit the dual degree program’s website.